Three tips for using capstone projects to improve employability

 You may also like

 Capstone projects are an impactful and practical way to ensure students emerge from university workplace-ready.
-Students apply learning from their academic studies to live business briefs provided by industry.
+When undertaking a capstone project, students apply learning from their academic studies to live business briefs provided by industry partners.

 With concerns from employers on declining career readiness and a widening gap between education and employment skills, how can universities ensure that initiatives like these prepare students for the workplace?
 Here are three tips on bridging the gap between academia and industry, or sponsors, via capstone projects: